This post was last updated on March 7, 2023.

 What’s more?

 The terms of the contract may be subject to modification.
-And when modifications are made to the terms of a contract, you can either create a new contract or modify the old one to reflect the changes.
+When modifications are made to the terms of a contract, you can either create a new contract or modify the old one to reflect the changes.

 Modifications that may lead to the creation of a new contract include: